About the CBRS Program

 Housed in Hughes Hall, the CBRS program

-is an intensive, living-learning community for scholars who learn how to
+is a selective, two-year living-learning community for scholars to learn how to

 conduct research to inform community solutions for pressing social problems.